 Microsoft Edge for Android

 Well, if we were to compile this guide a year back, then probably Edge wouldn’t have made it to this list.
 But once it incorporated the Chromium source code, it has seen a much-needed change.
 Not only in terms of performance and UI, but its downloading capabilities have also been vastly improved.
+That’s why it is here as one of the best browser for downloading.

 Apart from that, it also allows for easy integration with Microsoft services and is based on Chromium source-code, you could import all the Chrome bookmarks, favorites, and settings over to this browser.
 To round off, you are getting a complete package with definitely more than a decent download experience.